JonathanPhillips/kippo-report/README.md

 #Report that emails daily kippo logs

-Modify the crontab.txt file to your liking and add to crontab
+Modify the crontab.txt file to your liking and add to system crontab